 On a Linux desktop, your existing X server (or Wayland with XWayland) handles the display automatically.
 If connecting from Windows, you need an X server like VcXsrv or Xming installed before X11 forwarding will work.

 PSCP (PuTTY Secure Copy) transfers files securely between your local machine and remote servers using SCP or SFTP protocols.
-Moreover, it supports both password and key-based authentication.
+It supports both password and key-based authentication.

 Basic File Transfers